blacksmith-community/blacksmith/docs/reconciler.md

 ## Metrics and Monitoring

-The reconciler collects metrics for monitoring:
+The reconciler provides  metrics for operational monitoring and observability:

+### Metrics Structure

 ```go
 type Metrics struct {